Best Reverse Osmosis Systems 2026 — NSF Verified

 Frequently asked questions

 Yes.
 RO water is safe and widely consumed.
 The concern sometimes raised is that RO removes beneficial minerals like calcium and magnesium.
 However, dietary minerals come primarily from food, not water, so the difference is nutritionally minor.
 If mineral content matters to you, the Aquasana OptimH2O remineralizes after filtration.
-Alternatively, a balanced diet more than compensates for any minerals removed by RO.
+Otherwise, a balanced diet more than compensates for any minerals removed by RO.

 Scroll to Top